 Maplewood is a medium-sized township located in the state of New Jersey.
 With a population of 25,321 people and six associated neighborhoods, Maplewood is the 71st largest community in New Jersey.
-Maplewood has a large stock of pre-World War II architecture, making it one of the older and more historic townships in the country.
+Much of the housing stock in Maplewood was built prior to World War II, making it one of the older and more historic townships in the country.

 Maplewood home prices are not only among the most expensive in New Jersey, but Maplewood real estate also consistently ranks among the most expensive in America.